- College Life

-Sylvana Tomaselli lectures on eighteenth and nineteenth-century political theory (e.g. Montesquieu, Rousseau, Burke, Mary Wollstonecraft, Constant, Tocqueville, Bentham and Mill); she teaches the three History of Political Theory Papers and is an Affiliated Lecturer in the Faculty of History as well as Human, Social and Political Sciences.
+Sylvana Tomaselli lectures on eighteenth and nineteenth-century political theory (e.g. Montesquieu, Rousseau, Adam Smith, Burke, Mary Wollstonecraft, Constant, Tocqueville, Bentham and J S Mill); as well as on political philosophy (morality, politics and punishment; she teaches the three History of Political Theory Papers and is an Affiliated Lecturer in the Faculty of History and in Human, Social and Political Sciences.

 An intellectual historian working predominantly, but not exclusively, on the seventeenth and eighteenth centuries, she has written on such topics as mind-body dualism, the history of women, and population theories.
 Her publications include a translation of Jacques Lacan's Seminar II: The Ego in Freud's Theory and in Psychoanalytic Technique, edited by Jacques-Alain Miller, prepared and annotated by John Forrester (Cambridge University Press and Norton, 1988).
 She edited Rape: An Historical and Social Enquiry (Blackwell, 1986; pb.1989; Portuguese translation, Rio Fundo Editora, 1992) and The Dialectics of Friendship (Routledge, 1989) with Roy Porter.
 A contributor to a number of reference works on the Enlightenment and other subjects, she has edited Mary Wollstonecraft's Vindication of the Rights of Men, Vindication of the Rights of Woman, and Hints (Cambridge University Press, 1995).
 Her 'Spirit of Nations', a chapter in The Cambridge History of Eighteenth-Century Political Theory, edited by Mark Goldie and Robert Wokler, was published in September 2006.